 Aside from keeping the garage door operation secure, automated garage doors are also great because they no longer require an external locking mechanism.
-These are the point of entry that intruders usually attack, and without them thieves won’t have a direct way of intruding your garage doors.
+These are the point of entry that intruders usually attack, and without them thieves won’t have a direct way of intruding into the garage doors.
 Basically, their absence becomes a deterrent.

 Again, everything is automatic, so garage door cycles are streamlined, timed perfectly, and therefore more secure.